BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/unified-bridge/data-structures.md

 ### How it Works

-1. **L2 Submission**: L2s submit their Local Exit Root to `PolygonRollupManager.sol` on L1
+1. **L2 Submission**: Connected L2s periodically submit their updated Local Exit Root to the `PolygonRollupManager.sol` contract on L1.
+This submission includes cryptographic proof that the Local Exit Root represents valid bridge transactions that have been properly sequenced and finalized on the L2.

-2. **Frequency**: L2s can choose to submit immediately or batch multiple transactions
+2. **Frequency**: L2s have flexibility in submission timing - they can submit their Local Exit Root immediately after each bridge transaction for fastest finality, or batch multiple transactions together before submitting to optimize for L1 gas costs and throughput.

-3. **RER Update**: RollupManager updates the Rollup Exit Tree with the new L2 LET
+3. **RER Update**: The RollupManager validates the submitted Local Exit Root and updates the corresponding leaf in the Rollup Exit Tree.
+This creates a new Rollup Exit Root that represents the aggregated state of all connected L2s' bridge activities.

-4. **GER Update**: RER update triggers Global Exit Root update
+4. **GER Update**: When the Rollup Exit Root changes, it automatically triggers an update to the Global Exit Root in the `PolygonZkEVMGlobalExitRootV2.sol` contract, ensuring the unified state is always current.

 ### Key Contracts

-- **PolygonRollupManager.sol**: Manages L2 state updates on L1
+- **PolygonRollupManager.sol**: Manages L2 state updates on L1 by validating submitted Local Exit Roots, maintaining the Rollup Exit Tree, and coordinating with the Global Exit Root contract for unified state updates.

-- **PolygonZkEVMGlobalExitRootV2.sol**: Updates GER when RER changes
+- **PolygonZkEVMGlobalExitRootV2.sol**: Automatically updates the Global Exit Root whenever the Rollup Exit Root or Mainnet Exit Root changes, and manages the L1 Info Tree for historical GER tracking.

 ![Rollup Exit Tree](../../../img/agglayer/RET.png)